askeing/Hasal-controller/INSTALLATION.md

 Then you can access the `http://localhost:15672/` to get the Management Console.

+Before you create the admin account, you can only login with `guest/guest` on `localhost` domain.

 ### Adding User

 Clicking `Admin` tab, and then clicking `Add a user` to add a new user.